+Home Visit Two:

+School Visit One:

-Design and imple ement an interdisciplinary int tervention with four (4) infants, children n or youth with complex neurodevelopmo ental and other related disab ilities including two (2) with ASD.
+5. Design and implement an interdisciplinary intervention with four (4) infants, children or youth with complex neurodevelopmental and other related disabilities including two (2) with ASD.

 Intervention Where Date and Time Reflection

 Student One

 Student Two

 Student (with ASD) Three

 Student (with ASD) Four

-6. Family Match Visits: follow a family with an infant/child/youth with ASD.
-Conduct one initial visit; two home visits; two school visits; one doctor's visit and one community activity visit.
+mily with an infant/child/youth wit and one community activity visit. h ASD.
+Conduct one e initial visit; two home visits; two

 Family Match Visits (Fall) Where Date and Time Reflection

 Initial Meeting

 Home Visit One

-Home Visit Two:

-School Visit One:
+LEND Forms

-Form A. CLINICAL
+Form A. PRACTICUM

 Family Match Visits (Fall) Where Date and Time Reflection

 School Visit Two

 Doctor Visit

 Community Visit

--

 Family Match Visits (Spring) Where Date and Time Reflection

 Initial Meeting

 Home Visit One

 Home Visit Two

 School Visit One

 School Visit Two

 Doctor Visit

 Community Visit